Mansour bin Rashid al-Matroushi: Arrest, detention, and release

 In the weeks following delivery of the letter, al-Matroushi had received multiple phone calls from state officials questioning him about his activism and recent activities; he was summoned to report for questioning by authorities but refused.
-On the 22nd of March both al-Matroushi and al-Baker were arrested by plain clothed officers on their way back from a family trip in Mesaieed (approximately 30 miles south of Doha).
+On 22 March both al-Matroushi and al-Baker were arrested by plain clothed officers on their way back from a family trip in Mesaieed (approximately 30 miles south of Doha).

 The two men were held in solitary confinement with no official charge, and were re-questioned about the nature of the letter.
 Sultan al-Khalaifi, a fellow-activist, was quoted defending the letter, saying “the letter we sent to the French embassy carried no threat.
 It was advice”.
 Al-Khalaifi was previously associated with Alkarama after his 2011 arrest by Qatari authorities.

 After numerous appeals and petitions sent by Amnesty International and other human rights groups, the two men were released on April 18, but were subject to a travel-ban.
 Al-Matroushi later requested permission to travel to Egypt in order to pursue his education which was granted.